midnightcipher/Gravityfeed/README.md

 # Gravityfeed
 Gravityfeed is yet again another twitter clone.
-I was working on this to tru out bulma.io.
+I was working on this to try out bulma.io and demostrate use of PDO.

 Feel free to download and use.